 Almost all new TVs come equipped with a smart platform.
 Some manufacturers choose to use their own smart platforms, whereas others choose to integrate smart platforms like Android or Roku (see our recommendations for the best Roku TVs).
 No matter the case, the plethora of apps is great and most common apps are available on almost all platforms.

-All OLEDs, including this one, run the risk of temporary image retention and permanent burn-in if you display static content over a prolonged period of time.
+All OLEDs, including this one, run the risk of temporary image retention and permanent burn-in if you display static content over a prolonged period.
 However, in normal varied use, we don't expect this to be an issue.

 Overall, this is the best TV for streaming and it delivers an outstanding performance.